manu88/SeL4_101/README.md

 - <https://sel4.systems>
 - <https://docs.sel4.systems/FrequentlyAskedQuestions.html>

 The main purpose of this article is to create yet an other 'Hello World' project.
 Yes, SeL4 team already offers a build system, built around CMake & ninja, with git & google's repo as source control.
-The idea here is to create from scrath the code and project layout.
+The idea here is to create from scratch the code and project layout.

 # sel4 Kernel components: